 - Award holders who are dependents of ASU faculty and staff will be paid 25% of the scholarship value per semester in addition to the faculty/staff discount.

-- Students are required to maintain a cumulative 3.000 GPA and successfully complete 30 ASUJ hours (fall and spring combined) each academic year.
+- Students are required to maintain an overall 3.000 GPA and successfully complete 30 ASUJ hours (fall and spring combined) each academic year.
 Students with Incomplete grades will forfeit their scholarship if they do not otherwise meet the scholarship criteria.
-Note - accepted transfer credits will be calculated into cumulative GPA.
+Note - accepted transfer credits will be calculated into overall GPA.

 - Any student who receives all W's, F's, WN's, I's, and/or FN's at the end of any fall term will lose their scholarship for all subsequent semesters.

-- Freshmen Probation - Freshmen students will have until the end of the Summer II term to obtain a cumulative 3.000 GPA.
+- Freshmen Probation - Freshmen students will have until the end of the Summer II term to obtain an overall 3.000 GPA.
 They must also successfully complete 30 ASUJ credit hours (Fall, Spring, and both Summer I and Summer II combined) following their freshmen year or they will forfeit the scholarship for all subsequent semesters.
+All classes taken during probation for hour and GPA deficit must be ASUJ hours.
 Probation is not available for any subsequent semesters.